 For cropping system assessment, we focus on the revenues and partial profits (revenue-cost of irrigation) derived from both rice and wheat.
 Willingness to pay is therefore in monetary terms rather that quantity terms.
 We use the same approach as stated above to determine if it is beneficial for a risk averse farmer to adopt the planting date strategy.
 When the revenue WTP is compared to cost of production differences between the baseline and the proposed strategy, we get the profit potential for the farmers in each pixel.

 3. Results

+Here we present our results to evaluate the yield and economic risks associated with different rice planting strategies that were simulated across the Indo-Gangetic Plains.
+We first present results for rice and wheat yields and subsequently assess the performance for system level economic returns and their risks.
+We use the state recommended calendar dates for rice planting (not the farmers’ practice) as it is a more clear cut strategy than the remotely sensed farmer’s practice.

 3.1.
 Yield benefits over baseline for risk averse farmer